lukeephilips/shoe-finder/README.md

 * edit and delete stores
 * delete shoes from a particular store retaining all other connections
 * delete shoes
+* blocks user from duplicating existing shoes or stores with error message on page

 ## Instructions: